agrc/serverless-print-proxy/README.md

 ## Setup for local development
 1. Define `GOOGLE_APPLICATION_CREDENTIALS` as an environment variable with a path to your google keycode Json file.
-1. Define `OPEN_QUAD_WORD` as an environment variable with the value being the wide open quad word for this project.
+1. Create `.env` file with print proxy wide open quad word.

 ## Local Emulation via [Google's emulator](https://cloud.google.com/functions/docs/emulator)
 `serverless invoke local` doesn't seem to be supported with the Google provider.